 The acquisition of commercial real estate requires intensive due diligence to uncover key information that may not be readily apparent or available in evaluating the value of a property or portfolio.
 Such hidden details can doom the financial merits of an otherwise profitable deal, turning the transaction into a costly mistake.

 There are essentially three types of investors engaged in acquiring commercial real estate.
 Each is driven to make an acquisition for different objectives:

 These different objectives alter the due diligence process and depth.

-The risk for all investors in commercial real estate, especially now, is to rush into what seems to be a lucrative deal simply because of the robust real estate market, strong property fundamentals, and the broad recovery of the financing sector, evidenced by increased lender competition.
 Eager to engage in what appears to be a sure opportunity with little risk, inexperienced investors may jump in where more seasoned buyers fear to tread.
-Certainly, less than thorough due diligence by all investors may be a ticking time bomb, especially given concerns over a rising real estate bubble.
+Certainly, less than thorough due diligence by all investors may be a ticking time bomb, especially given concerns over a rising real estate market.
 No investor can risk a costly surprise that rears its head in the aftermath of a transaction’s closure.